cardano-scaling/website/monthly/2024-07-monthly.md

 This month we finally finished the implementation of the [Incremental decommit #1057](https://github.com/cardano-scaling/hydra/issues/1057) feature.

-As one can tell from the feature description on GitHub, the number of comments and linked pull requests, this was by far not a trivial change.
+As evident from the GitHub feature description, the number of comments and linked pull requests, this was a complex change.

-Last month we wrote about why versioning the `open` state on-chain is needed and that we needed to change the specification and implemention.
-After doing that in [hydra#1473](https://github.com/cardano-scaling/hydra/issues/1473) and in [hydra#1474](https://github.com/cardano-scaling/hydra/issues/1474), a thorough review and requiring tests for all changes (compared to `master`) in
+Last month, we discussed why versioning the `open` state on-chain is necessary and the subsequent changes to the specification and implementation.
+After addressing these in [hydra#1473](https://github.com/cardano-scaling/hydra/issues/1473) and in [hydra#1474](https://github.com/cardano-scaling/hydra/issues/1474), a thorough review and requiring tests for all changes (compared to `master`) in